William Henry O'Connell: Frances Sweeney

 In the early 1940s when Frances Sweeney, editor of the Boston City Reporter, criticized O'Connell for his passivity in the face of rampant antisemitism in Boston, O'Connell summoned Sweeney to his office and threatened her with excommunication.

 Death

-William O'Connell died from pneumonia in Brighton, aged 84.
+O'Connell died from pneumonia in Brighton, aged 84.
 He was buried in the crypt of a small chapel (Immaculate Conception) he had built on the grounds of St. John's Seminary.
-In 2004 the Archdiocese sold the property to Boston College and in 2007 announced plans to relocate his remains to Saint Sebastian's School, which O'Connell founded in 1941.
+In 2004, the Archdiocese sold the property to Boston College and in 2007 announced plans to relocate his remains to Saint Sebastian's School, which O'Connell founded in 1941.
 After a protracted lawsuit, O'Connell's relatives, who had opposed any disinterment, agreed that his remains would be removed to a courtyard of the Seminary.
 The reinterment took place on July 20, 2011.

 Legacy

 His 36-year-long tenure was the longest in the history of the Archdiocese of Boston.
 He was the second-to-last surviving cardinal created by Pope Pius X behind Gennaro Granito Pignatelli di Belmonte and is the third-longest serving American cardinal behind James Gibbons and William Wakefield Baum.
 During O'Connell's tenure as Archbishop of Boston, the number of women in religious life increased from 1567 to 5459; the number of parishes increased from 194 to 322; the number of churches increased from 248 to 375; the number of diocesan priests increased from 488 to 947; the archdiocese was operating 3 Catholic hospitals.
 According to one historian, "It was under O'Connell's influence too, that the Catholic Church in the Archdiocese of Boston assumed a conceptual solidarity and impressive visibility that it had never seen before and would never see again."

 One of O'Connell's grandnephews, Paul G. Kirk, served briefly as U.S. Senator in 2009.